-This list of day trips from Washington DC contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of day trips from Washington DC was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Visiting DC and want to explore the wider area beyond Smithsonian museums and national monuments?

 Thanks to the East Coast’s public transport options and the capital’s proximity to multiple states, it’s super easy to take fun day trips from Washington DC!

 You can escape the crowds with a day at the beach, the slopes, or a national park.
 Or, you can enjoy thrills at theme parks, visit other major cities, or enjoy a short romantic getaway from DC.

 It’s all possible within three hours on Washington DC day trips!

 Whether you’re looking for epic road trips from Washington DC or easy day trips from Washington DC by train, this guide has you covered.

 Families, couples, and solo travelers alike will find their ideal DC day trips right here.